-"What we must do is change the physical habits of millions of Americans and that is far more difficult than changing their tastes, their fashions or even their politics." -JFK, December 5, 1961
+"What we must do is change the physical habits of millions of Americans and that is far more difficult than changing their tastes, their fashions or even their politics." -President Kennedy, December 5, 1961

 The JFK 50 mile ultra marathon was first held in the spring of 1963.
 At that time, it was one of numerous such 50 mile events held around the country as part of President John F. Kennedy's push to bring the country back to physical fitness.
 President Kennedy's initial inspiration for the event derived from his challenge to the country's military officers to meet the same fitness requirements for officers as established by President Theodore Roosevelt at the dawn of the 20th century.
 Roosevelt required all military officers to be able to cover 50 miles on foot, in 20 hours, to maintain their commissions.
 When word circulated about the "Kennedy Challenge", non-commissioned military personnel also wished to take the test themselves as did certain robust members of the civilian population.